Fire Dept Home

-The Scottsbluff Fire Department located in the Public Safety Building at 1801 Avenue B, provides fire suppression, emergency medical services, hazardous materials, dive rescue, and rope rescue responses to the community.
-During 2011, the department responded to 68 fires, 1,036 EMS calls, 355 hazardous condition calls, and 322 various other types of calls.
-The department uses a combined staffing approach with a Career Chief, 12 Firefighters, 3 Captains, a Fire Prevention Officer and 7 volunteer Firefighters.
-The career side of the department is comprised of 3 shifts, each working a 48-hour shift to provide 24/7 coverage with volunteers responding as-needed.
+The Scottsbluff Fire Department, located in the Public Safety Building at 1801 Avenue B, provides fire suppression, emergency medical services, hazardous materials, dive rescue, and rope rescue responses to the community.
+In 2023, the department responded to 2,748 calls for service.
+The 2023 annual report, and previous year-end reports, may be found on the Annual Reports page.
+The Department uses a career staffing approach with a Career Chief, 3 Captains, 3 Lieutenants, 9 Firefighters and a Fire Prevention Officer.
+The department is comprised of 3 shifts, each working a 24-hour shift to provide 24/7 coverage.
 All career Firefighters are cross trained as EMTs and provide basic life support, keeping current with all national standards.

 Members of the department also receive specialized training to become a member of any of the department's special teams.
 In addition to assisting the Scottsbluff Police Department Explosive Ordinance Disposal Team and the Scotts Bluff County SWAT Team, department members compose the following special teams: